FailAcademy/learning/adp-london/_projects/01b-node-and-db.md

 ---
 layout: project
-title: Project 1 / Part 2 - REDit
+title: Project 1 / Part 2 - Boomtown
 due: Monday, July 31st (beginning of class)
 class: gh-check
 ---

-Continue your Product Hunt / Reddit clone by adding the server-side components.
-Your project should have a user login, and allow users to create new posts.
+Continue working on your Boomtown by adding the server-side components.
+Once completed, your project should have a functioning user login (with protected routes) and allow users to share new items.

-Your project must include a server (Node/Express), a connected database (PostgreSQL), a connected client (React), and form with submit and data validation (Redux-Form), and user authentication.
+Your project must include a server (Node/Express/GraphQL), a connected database (PostgreSQL), a connected client (React), and form with submit and data validation (Redux-Form), and user authentication (Firebase).

 ## Requirements